medikoo/serverless-plugin-dynamodb-autoscaling/README.md

 ```

 In most cases it's all you need to have autoscaling resources configured.
-Still if you need to fine tune configuration for some reason see [below section](#tables-configuration).
+Still if you need to fine tune configuration for some reason see [tables](#tables-configuration) and [IAM role](#iam-role-configuration) configuration.
 Additionally if you approach any errors during CloudFormation deployment, refer to [troubleshooting](#troubleshooting)

 #### Tables configuration